Vtec87/Vtech87/README.md

 🧠 Built in under 30 minutes during a live interview scenario — this framework showcases real-time AI threat modeling, SOC alignment, and compliance automation under pressure.
 🔗 **[View Full PDF Here](https://github.com/Vtec87/Vtech87/blob/MasterVic/Adversarial%20AI%20Security%20Framework%20for%20Infrastructure%20Resilience_.pdf)**

+---
+### 🔒 Intellectual Property & Security Notice
+🚨 **Protected by SHA-256 Verification & Time-Stamped GitHub Commits**
+🔐 All frameworks, methodologies, and research are protected under intellectual property rights.
+🚫 **Unauthorized reproduction, redistribution, or commercial use is strictly prohibited.**

+📌 **SHA-256 Checksum (PDF Authenticity Verification):**
+`8d179e2aaa8ff2a354353f47fbbdf876077c6807c537bbb50fdeca8cc2faa0fe`
+> *Use this to verify the document's integrity and timestamped authenticity.*

 > 💡 **Note:** This project evolved from a rejection into a live-execution blueprint.
 Not theory — just pure applied cyberwarfare intelligence.

 ---